SWDV-665/week-1-typescript-assignment-nmerriman17/README.md

 tsc grocery.ts && node grocery.js > groceries.html

 Once ran, the terminal code then outputs a .js file and a .html file.

+How many hours do you estimate you used completing this assignment?
+14 hrs

+What was easiest for you when completing this assignment? creating the list for the grocery list

+What was the most difficult challenge you experienced when completing this assignment? getting the output to work properly